lqy99999/Scriptable/README.md

-# Scriptable
+# IOS Scriptable
 #### Just some scripts for own use:
 - syncReminderAndCalendar.js
-  syncs reminder to the Calendar app and link it back to reminder
+  Syncs reminder to the Calendar app and links it back to reminder

 #### All functions can be found at the following link:
 - https://docs.scriptable.app/calendar/